Mohammad-GN/Mohammad-GN/README.md

 My M.Sc. research focuses on the **Ionic Hubbard Model**, studied using **Continuous Unitary Transformations (CUTs)** and flow-equation methods, to investigate Mott-insulating phases and quantum phase transitions in low-dimensional correlated-electron systems.

-<sub>Repository links to code and papers will be added here as projects are published.</sub>

 ---

 <div align="center">